flntfnd/ObsidianAI-Plugin/README.md

 ## Installation

-### From Obsidian Community Plugins (Recommended)

-1. Open Obsidian Settings
-2. Go to Community Plugins and disable Safe Mode
-3. Click Browse and search for "AI Assistant"
-4. Click Install and then Enable

-### Manual Installation

 1. Download the latest release from the GitHub releases page
 2. Extract the files to your vault's plugins folder: `<vault>/.obsidian/plugins/obsidian-ai-assistant/`
 3. Reload Obsidian